Tyson Fury facing Anthony Joshua in a Brit battle at any point over the next year is doubtful, something WBN has been pointing out for months.

 The latest came with Fury revealing his hopes that Joshua will agree to be his back-up should a trilogy with Deontay Wilder fall apart.
 This is despite WBN also pointing out that Wilder has no intention of negating the third installment.

-What we do know that Wilder is next for Fury.
+What we do know is that Wilder is next for Fury.

-But WBN believes this fight is already likely to be delayed until at least February, possibly even April dependent on what steps the US Government takes to stop the spread of coronavirus.
+But WBN believes this fight will likely be delayed until at least February, possibly even April, depending on what steps the US Government takes to stop the spread of coronavirus.

 Boxing and Fury vs Wilder III needs fans back.
-That’s not looking good until guidelines are fully followed across America.
+That’s not looking good until guidelines are thoroughly followed across America.

-So, at this point, organizers of Fury vs Wilder III could be staring at a spring encounter if they want a full capacity at the MGM Grand in Las Vegas.
+So, at this point, Fury vs Wilder III organizers could be staring at a spring encounter if they want a full capacity at the MGM Grand in Las Vegas.

 That leaves Joshua free to follow through on his two mandatories.
 The first with Kubrat Pulev and the second with Oleksandr Usyk.

-As WBN has explained on many occasions, these two bouts have to happen in order for AJ to keep his titles intact.
+As WBN has explained on many occasions, these two bouts must happen for AJ to keep his titles intact.

 The only way around adhering to both would have been Usyk agreeing to delay his shot.
 This notion received a huge punch in the guts this week.

 “Usyk has been the WBO mandatory challenger for more than one year.
-He has agreed to let Anthony Joshua versus Pulev happen, with regards that the winner fights him next.
+He has agreed to let Anthony Joshua versus Pulev happen, with regard that the winner is fighting him next.